 If you purchase our common stock in this offering, you will pay more for your shares than the net tangible book value per share immediately following consummation of this offering.
-As a result, you will incur immediate dilution of \$4.72 per share representing the difference between the offering price of \$33.50, the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and our net tangible book value per share as of March 31, 2021, as adjusted after this offering, of \$28.78 per share of common stock.
-This represents 14.1% dilution from the midpoint of the initial public offering price set forth on the cover page of this prospectus.
+As a result, you will incur immediate dilution of \$4.67 per share representing the difference between the offering price of \$33.50 and our net tangible book value per share as of March 31, 2021, as adjusted after this offering, of \$28.83 per share of common stock.
+This represents 13.9% dilution from the public offering price of \$33.50 set forth on the cover page of this prospectus.
 Accordingly, if we were to be liquidated at our book value immediately following this offering, you would not receive the full amount of your investment.
 See section titled "Dilution" for additional information.